Autodesk-Forge/forge-revit2pdf/README.md

 - Currently Revit Cloud Worksharing is not supported by the Design Automation.
 The scenario that this sample demonstrates is applicable only with a file-based Revit model.
 - Client JavaScript requires modern browser.
 - The sample only supports Revit Design Automation Engine 2022.
-- Only 5 views at maximun could be exported by this sample.
+- Only 5 views at maximum could be exported by this sample.

 ## License